Sally Waterman

 I don't wanna be the best...I just wanna dance

-'I don’t wanna be the best, I just wanna dance' is a meditation on the artist’s childhood memory of learning to dance, in order to overcome her shyness and defy the trauma of school bullying.
-The film opens with extracted agitated phrases from Waterman’s undergraduate creative writing dissertation which seek to re-enact the physical sensation of these haunted memories.
+'I don’t wanna be the best, I just wanna dance' is a meditation on the artist’s childhood memory of learning to dance, in order to overcome her shyness and defy the trauma of school bullying through photography and moving image.
+The artist film opens with extracted agitated phrases from Waterman’s undergraduate creative writing dissertation which seek to re-enact the physical sensation of these haunted memories.

 Waterman’s childhood identification with two characters from literature and popular culture – Harriet from 'White Boots' (1956) by Mary Noel Streatfeild, and Coco from the 1980s TV series, 'Fame’ serve as escapist strategies.
 Her recollections are interwoven with a contemplative telephone conversation between mother and daughter, juxtaposed with images of treasured physical objects, such as her worn-out ballet shoes and dance exam certificates.